An asymptotic theory for randomly forced discrete nonlinear heat equations: An example

 \section{An example}

-Let us consider \eqref{heat} in the special case that: (i) $\xi$'s are independent mean-zero variance-one random variables; (ii) $\sigma(z)=\nu z$ for a fixed $\nu >0$; (iii) $u_0$ has finite support; and (iv) $\sL$ is the generator of a simple symmetric random walk on $\Z$.
+Let us consider \eqref{heat} in the special case that: (i) $\xi$s are independent mean-zero variance-one random variables; (ii) $\sigma(z)=\nu z$ for a fixed $\nu >0$; (iii) $u_0$ has finite support; and (iv)~$\sL$ is the generator of a simple symmetric random walk on $\Z$.
 That is,

-for every function $h:\Z\to\R$ and all $x\in\Z$.
+for every function $h\dvtx \Z\to\R$ and all $x\in\Z$.
 The operator $2\sL$ is called the \emph{graph Laplacian} on $\Z$, and the resulting form,

 of \eqref{heat} is an \emph{Anderson model} of a parabolic type \cite{CM94,Molch91}.
-Theorems \ref{th:spacetime} and \ref{th:spacetime:bis} together imply that the upper Liapounov exponent of the solution to \eqref{heat} is $\ln\Upsilon^{-1} (\nu^{-2} )$ in this case.
+Theorems \ref{thspacetime} and \ref{thspacetimebis} together imply that the upper Lyapounov exponent of the solution to \eqref{heat} is $\ln\Upsilon^{-1} (\nu^{-2} )$ in this case.
 We compute the quantity $\Upsilon^{-1}(\nu^{-2})$ next.
-The following might suggest that one cannot hope to compute upper Liapounov exponents explicitly in general.
+The following might suggest that one cannot hope to compute upper Lyapounov exponents explicitly in general.

 \begin{proposition} If $\nu>0$, then

 \end{proposition}